 - 1. The tank is located above ground on the lowest floor; - 2.
 The tank does not exceed 330 gallons (1250 L); and - 3.
-The tank is provided with a $^3/4$ -inch (19.1 mm) opening for gravity discharge and a 1-inch (25 mm) opening in the bottom for cleaning and protection against corrosion.
+The tank is provided with a 3/4-inch (19.1 mm) opening for gravity discharge and a 1-inch (25 mm) opening in the bottom for cleaning and protection against corrosion.

-1305.3.3 Pumps
+1305.3.3 Pumps.
 Fuel oil shall be supplied by a transfer pump or automatic pump or by other approved means.

-1305.3.4 Smoke Detectors

-Appropriate safeties shall be provided so that detection of smoke or heat within the generator or equipment room shall prevent additional fuel oil from being pumped into the piping system within such room, including a fusible link operated valve in the supply pipe at the wall of the generator or equipment room.
+1305.3.4 Smoke detectors.
+Appropriate safeties shall be provided so that detection of smoke or heat within the generator or equipment room shall prevent additional fuel oil from being pumped into the piping system within such room, including a fusible link operated lever gate valve in the supply pipe at the wall of the generator room.

-1305.3.5 Horizontal Runouts
+1305.3.5 Horizontal runouts.
 Horizontal runouts from risers to the generator or equipment room shall follow as direct a route as practicable.

-1305.3.6 Direct Feed
+1305.3.6 Direct feed.
 Systems where day tanks are absent (such as generator installations where fuel oil is taken directly from a fuel-oil pipe or header into the engine) shall comply with Section 1305.9.12.

-1305.3.7 Piping From Transfer Pump to Equipment or Storage Tanks Above the Lowest Floor
+1305.3.7 Piping from transfer pump to equipment or storage tanks above the lowest floor.
 Supply piping from a transfer pump to equipment at levels above the lowest floor or storage tanks at levels above the lowest floor in buildings shall also comply with the requirements of Section 1305.9.

-1305.4 Return Piping
+1305.4 Return piping.
 Return piping shall connect to the top of the fuel-oil tank.
-The minimum size of a return line shall be no less than the size of the supply piping specified in Section 1305.3.1.
+The minimum size of a return line shall be 1 /4-inch (6.4 mm) inside diameter nominal pipe or 5 /16-inch (7.9 mm) outside diameter tubing.
 Valves shall not be installed on return piping unless a means of relieving overpressure is provided.
 Return piping serving equipment at levels above the lowest floor or storage tanks at levels above the lowest floor in buildings shall also comply with the requirements of Section 1305.9.

-1305.5 System Pressure
+1305.5 System pressure.
 The system shall be designed for the maximum pressure required by the fuel-oil-burning appliance.
 Air or other gases shall not be used to pressurize tanks.
 Pressure in a storage tank for the purpose of discharging oil shall be prohibited.

-1305.6 Fill Piping
+1305.6 Fill piping.
 Fill piping shall comply with the requirements of Sections 1305.6.1 through 1305.6.6.

-1305.6.1 Size
+1305.6.1 Size.
 Fill piping shall be a minimum of 2 inches (51 mm) in diameter or 3 inches (76 mm) for No. 6 fuel oil.

-1305.6.2 Termination Location

-A fill pipe shall terminate outside of a building at or above grade at a point at least 2 feet (610 mm) from any building opening and 5 feet (1524 mm) away from any subway grating at the same or lower level.
+1305.6.2 Termination location.
+A fill pipe shall terminate outside of a building at or above grade at a point least 2 feet (610 mm) from any building opening and 5 feet (1524 mm) away from any subway grating at the same or lower level.
 A fill pipe shall terminate in a manner designed to minimize spilling when the filling hose is disconnected.
 Where No. 6 fuel oil is used, the fill pipe terminal shall be within 3 feet (914 mm) of the curb unless otherwise required by the Department of Transportation or the Transit Authority.
 If facilities exist for an oil delivery truck to drive onto the premises, the fuel-oil terminal may be located elsewhere other than the curb.

-1305.6.3 Separate Fill Piping
+1305.6.3 Separate fill piping.
 Each storage tank shall be provided with a separate fill pipe, except that where a battery of tanks containing the same grade of oil is installed, a common fill and header pipe may be installed.